 That’s okay, though!
 I think in life, it is essential to push beyond our boundaries and learn different aspects of art and the world around us.
 As human beings, we are always changing into who God is creating us to be.
 We change our clothes, we change our hair, and we change the music we listen to so why should social media be any different?

-Though I may have a love-hate relationship with Instagram, I think that if we are more in tune of how we are feeling and what we like to post, we should be able to post whatever we want to.
+I may have a love-hate relationship with Instagram.
+But, I think that if we are more in tune of how we are feeling and what we like to post, we should be able to post whatever we want to.
 The best part of social media is that your profile is personally yours.
-You should never feel inferior because you may not feel like your feed looks as put together as the random stranger on Instagram.
-Life isn’t always about looking good and trying to make sure everything looks perfect.
+You should never feel inferior because of random strangers on Instagram.
+Life isn’t always about looking good.
+Stop trying to make sure everything looks perfect.